-What Typically Happens When Someone Is Pulled Over On Suspicion Of DUI In Los Angeles County?
+What Happens When Someone Is Pulled Over On Suspicion Of DUI

 If the officer has a preliminary alcohol screening device (PAS), then they are probably going to have you blow into that because they don’t want to waste a trip to the police station.
 If they ultimately determine that you are unable to safely operate a motor vehicle because of your alcohol content, then they are going to arrest you and take you to do a breath or blood test.

-Am I Required To Perform The Standardized Field Sobriety Tests In LA County?
+Am I Required To Perform The Field Sobriety Tests?